 Individuals with (or without) disabilities access the web with widely varying sets of capabilities, software, and hardware.
 While this policy identifies the standard for County departments to present information so it is accessible for individuals with disabilities, this policy cannot anticipate every accessibility need, due to limitations of existing technology.
 There may be other circumstances, independent of technology that may limit accessibility of County websites.
 While every effort will be made, it is understood that creating accessible formats for some historical documentation and graphical renderings maintained by the County may be technologically unfeasible.

 Waivers to this Policy

-Any requests for waivers to the standard shall follow the current Internet Technology Policy Board (ITPB) Policy on Exceptions to Policy.
+Any requests for waivers to the policy shall be submitted to the Chief Information Officer.
 Requests for waivers must present a business case expressing the undue burden that would be imposed on the agency or department.
 Also, all requests for waivers must include a process to provide services or information in an alternate format.

 • Section 508 of the Rehabilitation Act of 1973 §1194.22, as amended (29 U.S.C.
 Sec 794d)